JenushanthAts/admin_panel/README.md

 step9: completed topbar works and attached it into main page.
 step10: completed sidebar works  and attached it into main page
+step11: Home page works started and first 3 widgets is created for home as following sale, cost and analytics